 Every time a popular platform changes the rules on us, it’s a good reminder of the importance of having a multi-pronged marketing plan.
 You don’t want to put too many eggs in one basket — especially a basket you don’t control.

-Doing your own, independent, proactive marketing remains the best way to make sure you find good clients.
+Learn how to make money writing by doing your own, independent, proactive marketing.
+That remains the best way to make sure you find good clients.

 Of course, that goes double for paying clients.
 You need many clients, not one.
 I know writers who were making good money ghosting for thought leaders on HuffPo.
 Hopefully, that wasn’t their only client.
 It’s possible those gigs can be transferred to ghosting for that thought leader on Forbes, Medium, LinkedIn Pulse or somewhere else.
 If not, those writers are scrambling for new gigs.